kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the mouse is over the window.
+Is `true` if the mouse is over the window.

 ### window.skipTaskbar

 * `<boolean>`

 X11 only.
-Will be `true` if the window was created with `skipTaskbar: true`.
+Is `true` if the window was created with `skipTaskbar: true`.
-Such a window will not be added to the taskbar.
+Such a window is not added to the taskbar.

 ### window.popupMenu

 * `<boolean>`

 X11 only.
-Will be `true` if the window was created with `popupMenu: true`.
+Is `true` if the window was created with `popupMenu: true`.
-Such a window will always be treated as a popup menu.
+Such a window is always treated as a popup menu.

 ### window.tooltip

 * `<boolean>`

 X11 only.
-Will be `true` if the window was created with `tooltip: true`.
+Is `true` if the window was created with `tooltip: true`.
-Such a window will always be treated as a tooltip.
+Such a window is always treated as a tooltip.

 ### window.utility

 * `<boolean>`

 X11 only.
-Will be `true` if the window was created with `utility: true`.
+Is `true` if the window was created with `utility: true`.
-Such a window will always be treated as a utility window.
+Such a window is always treated as a utility window.

 ### window.render(width, height, stride, format, buffer[, options])